The World of Orsus

-The Runicstone clan is arguably the most religious without being fanatical.
+The Runicstone clan is unarguably the most religious of all major clans.
 They follow the teachings of Moradin to the letter, and strongly enforce his dogma.
 They believe that the dwarves can only be unified through faith, and wish to install a Theocracy.

 Allies – Trirune,

 The Ironcrafters claim to have the largest deposits of minerals within the entire continent.
 The variety and amount of weapons they produce usually causes little room to doubt that claim.
 However, such is the vastness of their craft, that few have time in their lives to actually use the weapons they produce.
 It is said they could defeat the Bronzeforgers in a day if they set down their tongs for axes.